There are no announcements

 Advisor: Stephen Humphreys

 My dissertation examines Muslim-Zoroastrian relations in Iran between the seventh and eleventh centuries A.D.
-It challenges the lachrymose narrative which attributes the relative decline of Zoroastrianism as a world religion to Muslim persecution.
-I first consider the practical implications of the Zoroastrians’ ambiguous status under Islamic law as well as a charter of religious freedom supposedly granted to them by the Prophet Muhammad.
-Then, incorporating insights from South Asian Studies, I reassess the significance of religious violence between Muslims and Zoroastrians, including fire temple desecration, the flight of Zoroastrians to India, and the destruction of the sacred Cypress of Zoroaster.
+It challenges the lachrymose narrative which attributes the relative decline of Zoroastrianism to sectarian violence.
+I first consider the practical implications of the Zoroastrians’ ambiguous status under Islamic law as well as a charter of religious freedom ('ahd-nama) supposedly granted to Salman al-Farisi by the Prophet Muhammad.
+Then, incorporating insights from South Asian Studies, I reassess the significance of religious violence between Muslims and Zoroastrians, including fire temple desecration, the flight of the Parsis to India, and the destruction of the sacred Cypress of Zoroaster.
 I conclude by analyzing rhetorical uses of the term "Zoroastrians" in Muslim discourse from Spain to India.